 Kenyon's rural location, though ideal in many ways, can be a challenge when it comes to planning transportation and parking for your family members and guests.
-The College welcomes an average of 2,000 to 2,400 family and friends to Commencement each year, which can make things even "cozier" than usual.
+The College welcomes an average of 3,000 to 3,500 family members and friends to Commencement each year, which can make things even "cozier" than usual.

 The information below will provide you with some transportation resource options and general guidelines for parking.
 As we near Commencement — and see where our construction projects stand and how this will affect our lots — any necessary instructions on the best places to park will be added to this site.

 Kenyon College and the Village of Gambier have had a symbiotic relationship since Philander Chase moved his seminary to a lonely and lovely Knox County hill in 1828.
 They are so much a part of one another that it is easy to fall into the habit of seeing them as a seamless whole.